cpetsche/Charb-Auto-Dealer-Manufacturing-and-Distribution-plan-/README.md

 The code will:
 - Load the raw data (inputs) into a mysqsl database.
 Use scripts to both create the database and to populate them
-- Build a model by reading in the data from the database and formulating a feasible model that minimizes the cost for Charb-Auto
+- Build a Gurobi optimization model by reading in the data from the database and formulating a feasible model that minimizes the cost for Charb-Auto
 - Write the solution to a table in the database as well as output the solution to the screen